 Overall, the DIY versions of WSGs demonstrate how artists, designers, and engineers are applying this technology to their own creative applications.
 The technology they use is not cutting edge, however, they are a using WSGs to solve novel problems.

 2.4.
-Academic advancements in sensor technology for sensor gloves
+Academic advancements in sensor technology for wearable sensing gloves

 Researchers have been developing sensors for years, however they have just recently started putting these sensors onto gloves to create WSGs.
 Recently, the sensors that researchers are integrating into WSGs are made using nano-manufacturing techniques and novel nano materials.
 These sensors have better sensitivity and mechanical properties than the sensors integrated into commercially available products.
 The sensors that researchers have developed for WSGs should be evaluated in detail.
 These prior works should assist researchers develop a WSG to meet their unique application, and hopefully companies can commercialize this technology to bring it to market.